romuloar/linqtoo/README.md

 # LinqToo

-Welcome to **LinqToo** — a powerful TypeScript library inspired by C# LINQ, designed to bring the magic of expressive, fluent querying to your arrays! 🚀
+Welcome to **LinqToo** — a powerful TypeScript/JavaScript library inspired by C# LINQ, designed to bring the magic of expressive, fluent querying to your arrays! 🚀

 Easily manipulate, filter, group, and combine data with familiar methods — making your code cleaner, more readable, and more fun to write.